 - By Bike: The city has an extensive network of cycle routes and cycle parking.
 You can even hire bikes out for the day for as little as £1 and there is plenty of bike storage facilities across the city.

-- By Coach: National Express and Megabus run frequent connections to other UK cities to help get you abroad cheaply and easily.
+- By Coach: National Express and Megabus run frequently to other UK cities to help get you abroad cheaply and easily.
 Tickets booked in advance can cost as little as £1.

 - By Rail: Frequent rail services run from Nottingham to major UK cities, including London every 30 minutes.

-- By Air: Nottingham is served by East Midlands Airport near Castle Donington in North West Leicestershire, just under 15 miles (24 km) south-west of the city centre.
+- By Air: Nottingham is served by East Midlands Airport, just under 15 miles (24 km) south-west of the city centre.

 Nottingham has some of the largest and most popular sports facilities in Europe.

-- Nottingham Climbing Centre – with over 800 square metres of climbing facilities including bouldering, superb top roping and excellent lead climbing.
+- Nottingham Climbing Centre – with over 800sqm of climbing facilities including bouldering, superb top roping and excellent lead climbing.

 - The Ice Arena – Home to the Nottingham Panthers hockey team who have a massive following in Nottingham.
-It’s a must to go and check out the Panthers play as it is experience you will never forget.
-Who said Hockey was just for Americans?
+It’s a must to go and check out the Panthers play as it's an experience you'll never forget.

-- Nottingham is home to two professional football clubs: Notts County and Nottingham Forest.
-Their two football grounds, on opposite sides of the River Trent.
+- Notts County and Nottingham Forest - Nottingham's two football grounds, on opposite sides of the River Trent.
 Notts County, formed in 1862, is the oldest professional football club in the world.

-- Nottinghamshire County Cricket Club play at Trent Bridge.
-The club were 2010 Cricket County Champions.
+- Nottinghamshire County Cricket Club - play at Trent Bridge.
 Trent Bridge cricket ground is a host of Test Cricket, and was one of the venues for the 2009 ICC World Twenty20.

-- The Rugby team, Nottingham R.F.C., have played their home games at League One, Notts County's Meadow Lane stadium since 2006.
+- Nottingham R.F.C. - have played their home games at League One, Notts County's Meadow Lane stadium since 2006.
 Nottingham Outlaws are an amateur Rugby League club who play in the Rugby League Conference National Division.

-- Nottingham Tennis Centre is one of the most impressive facilities for tennis with 8 indoor courts, 19 outdoor courts, 9 grass courts, 3 bubble courts plus a gym.
-It has recently hosted Aegon Open with Denis Istomin winning.
+- Nottingham Tennis Centre - one of the most impressive facilities for tennis with 8 indoor courts, 19 outdoor courts, 9 grass courts, 3 bubble courts plus a gym.